dh-giang-vu/LO/README.md

 ## Evaluation Plan

-### Evaluation Techniques

-#### Observational Technique

-##### Cooperative Evaluation
+### Observational Technique - Cooperative Evaluation

-- **Process**: Analyst and participant evaluate the game together.
+- Analyst and participant evaluate the game together.
-- **Discussion**: Identified problems and potential solutions are discussed together with participants.
+- Identified problems and potential solutions are discussed together with participants.

-##### Questions to Ask Participants:
+- Questions to ask participants:
    - How did the atmosphere of the game make you feel throughout your gameplay experience?
    - What aspect of the game stood out to you the most?
    - Was there any moment where you felt confused or uncertain about what to do next?
    - How did the eerie elements (SFX) affect your exploration of the game environment?
    - How are the controls?
    - What do you like most about our game?
    - What do you think could be improved?
    - What do you think of the difficulty of the game?
    - What do you think the game is lacking to achieve a more eerie effect?
    - What part of the game do you think is the most engaging?
 What part feels boring?
    - Were there any moments where the atmosphere didn’t feel eerie/unsettling?
 What contributed to that?
    - What are your thoughts when balancing your sanity bar and crafting light sources in the game?
 Did you face any challenges?

----

-#### Cooperative Evaluation Protocol for Game Testing
+### Protocol for Game Testing - Cooperative Evaluation

-##### Overview
+#### Overview

 This protocol outlines a process for conducting a cooperative evaluation of test players engaging with a game, focusing on collaborative assessment and feedback.

-##### Objectives
+#### Objectives

 - Observe player interactions.
 - Identify issues and gather feedback.
 - Discuss potential solutions together.

-##### Preparation
+#### Preparation

 1. **Select Participants:**
    - Recruit at least 5 players representing your target audience.